 Dámaso López Núñez, alias "Licenciado," is a prominent figure of the Sinaloa Cartel.
-Authorities believe he was the closest associate of legendary kingpin Joaquín "El Chapo" Guzmán, who was captured in January 2016 and extradited to the United States a year later.
+Authorities believe he was the closest associate of legendary kingpin Joaquín "El Chapo" Guzmán, who was arrested in January 2016 and extradited to the United States a year later.
 Following El Chapo's capture, Licenciado became one of the most visible faces of the Sinaloa Cartel and was presumed to become El Chapo's replacement.
-However, this is unlikely to occur now given Licenciado's subsequent capture in May 2017 and likely future extradition to the United States.
+However, this is unlikely to occur now given Licenciado's subsequent May 2017 arrest and July 2018 extradition to the United States.

 Born February 22, 1966 in the state of Sinaloa, Licenciado studied law at university and later began working for the state prosecutor's office in Sinaloa.
 By 1999 he became a top official in the branch of prison administration system that focused on maximum-security institutions, including the Puente Grande penitentiary in Jalisco where El Chapo was detained.